blossomingiris/next.js-auth/README.md

 User can create new account in 2 ways:

+1. Credentials-based login
-1. Users can create a new account by filling out the following fields:
+1.1 Users can create a new account by filling out the following fields:
 - First name
 - Last name
 - Email
 - Password

 All fields are required and validated both on the client and server sides.

-After creating a new account, the user will receive an email containing a verification link.
+1.2.
+After you create a new account, user get an email from mail@xr-auth.online with a verification link.
+Sometimes it might take a few minutes for the email to show up, and it could end up in spam folder.
+1.3.
 Clicking on this link will take them to the email verification page.
 Once the email is verified, the user can log in.

-2. Using Google or Github
+2. Using OAuth Provider (Google or Github)
 User also have the option to create an account using their Google or Github credentials.

-In this case, he/she won't receive a verification email or be able to set up 2FA since this is handled by Google and Github themselves.
+Auth.js use JSON Web Tokens (JWT) to create session.
+When a user signs in, a JWT is generated and stored in an HttpOnly cookie.
+This cookie is protected from client-side JavaScript access, making it difficult for attackers to steal.
+Additionally, the JWT is encrypted with a secret key known only to the server.
+Even if an attacker manages to steal the JWT, they won't be able to decrypt it.

-Important Note:
+Important note:
-Users can create or log in to the application using either their Google or Github provider exclusively.
+User can create or log in to the application using his/her Google or Github provider or using email + password exclusively.
 For security reasons, NextAuth's default behavior is to not link accounts from different providers.

 ### Logging In
 User can log in to the application in 2 ways using: